Herat Afghanistan Travel Guide

 Extended stays are currently not recommended.
 Interest-based routes are theoretical, for a securer future.

 Day 1: Arrival & Historic Core: Arrive in Herat.
 Settle into accommodation.
 Begin exploration with the Great Mosque, then the Stronghold, delving into its long history and museum.
-Conclude with a wander through the bustling local bazaar.
+Conclude with a stroll through the bustling local bazaar.

 Explore the main bazaar for local street food dishes like Bolani and Samsa.
 Visit local places that serve tea (chai khanas) to experience daily life.
 Seek out restaurants to try different variations of Qabuli Palaw and other Afghan staples.